What is the Google Display Network?

 Another great tip is separating your ad placements into relevant ad groups; that way, you can evaluate the results and see which one performs best, gathering the most conversions and leads.
 Then, you can invest more money into your ad spend budget.

 Why not get the best of both worlds and incorporate both text and images in your display ads?
 You need to keep your ad copy and CTAs simple and concise.
 When it comes to advertising, especially products and goods, visual ads are definitely the way to go!
 Having attractive images can encourage your potential customers to go ahead with purchasing whatever your business offering is.

 Parallels between search campaigns and display campaigns

-Just as you spend the time, money and resources to monitor and adjust your search campaigns, you need to do the same with your display ads campaigns.
-Much like adding negative keywords, you need to modify underperforming ads by removing placements that aren’t receiving high levels of engagement and traffic.
+Just as you spend the time, money, and resources to monitor and adjust your search campaigns, you need to do the same with your display ads campaigns.
+Much like adding negative keywords, you need to modify underperforming ads by removing placements that aren’t receiving high engagement and traffic levels.

-Regular tracking of your display ads campaign is crucial to succeeding in the world of Google ads because Google has a tendency to systematically update its algorithms.
+Regular tracking of your display ads campaign is crucial to succeeding in the world of Google ads because it tends to update its algorithms systematically.
 Now, why does this matter?
 If Google makes an algorithm change and you aren’t there monitoring your campaigns, you could risk losing your placement.
-To track your brand awareness, you should be monitoring click-through rates and impressions, whereas for sales targets you ought to be focusing on conversion rates.
+To track your brand awareness, you should monitor click-through rates and impressions, whereas, for sales targets, you should be focusing on conversion rates.